Learn how to play...by playing!

 Since the top half of the Script will penalize us for Blue Scenes, I'm going to discard the Blue Scene card in the bottom Storyboard slot.
 We wouldn't want to shoot it anyway.
 I remove the Blue Scene card and put it on the bottom of the Scene deck. |

 Oh look!
 Removing the Blue Scene card has revealed a downward arrow.
 That means I pull the Green Scene card above it down to fill its place, and the Red Scene card on top of the Scene deck down to fill the middle space.
-There's now a new Scene in the top space available, and our Green Scene just became cheaper to shoot.
+There's now a new Scene in the top space available, and our Green Scene just became cheaper to shoot (moving from a cost of $3 down to $2).
 Not bad, eh?

 My turn is over, so I gather up all the dice I used and hand them to you, Producer -- except the two dice I "locked in" on Set.
 I've started setting up that Scene, and you will hopefully finish it on your turn.
 The other dice have already been "used," so I clear them.